pnp/cli-microsoft365/docs/manual/docs/concepts/authorization-tokens.md

 When specifying a custom Azure AD application to be used by the Office 365 CLI, you can either choose to use one application for all Office 365 services or a separate application for each service.
 To use one Azure AD application for all Office 365 CLI commands, set the `OFFICE365CLI_AADAPPID` environment variable to the ID of your Azure AD application.
 If you want to use a different Azure AD application for each Office 365 service use the following environment variables:

 - `OFFICE365CLI_AADAADAPPID` - for the ID of the Azure AD application to communicate with Azure AD Graph
+- `OFFICE365CLI_AADAZMGMTAPPID` - for the ID of the Azure AD application to communicate with the Azure Management Service
 - `OFFICE365CLI_AADGRAPHAPPID` - for the ID of the Azure AD application to communicate with the Microsoft Graph
 - `OFFICE365CLI_AADSPOAPPID` - for the ID of the Azure AD application to communicate with SharePoint Online